-The Composition, History, and Theory Department includes the areas of composition, musicology, music theory, and world music.
+The Composition, Music History, and Theory Department includes the areas of composition, music history, music theory, and world music.
 Whether students major in composition or take departmental courses as part of another program--or as electives--they work with professors who are not only distinguished in the professional world but who are also dedicated and gifted as teachers.

 The department’s faculty includes:

 David Vayo, a Guggenheim award-winning composer who coordinates the campus visits of nationally and internationally-renowned composers and performers